 The Bureau will not accept examination application forms or any examination related fees.

 A candidate has 12 months in which to pass the examination.
 If the candidate fails to pass one or both parts of the examination they may sit for re-examination a maximum of four times within the 12-month eligibility period not to exceed one re-examination attempt every 30 days.
 Failure to pass both parts of the examination within the 12-month eligibility period will deem a licensing application incomplete and abandoned.

 Criminal Background Check

 An applicant must submit a full set of fingerprints to a California Department of Justice live scan center for the purpose of conducting a criminal background check.
 Fingerprints will be compared to the records of the California Department of Justice and the Federal Bureau of Investigation to determine whether a criminal history exists.
-Each application package must include a copy of a processed live scan form.
+Each application package must include a copy of the processed live scan form.
 See Request for Live Scan Service Form in the application package and on the Bureau's website.

 APPLICATION FORM INSTRUCTIONS